 Kashmir Sapphires: The Legendary Blue Sapphires You Should Know

-When you think about sapphires, the color blue naturally comes to mind.
-After all, out of all the sapphire colors, it is the most well known.
-But of all the blue sapphires gifted to us by the earth, the most beautiful and treasured of all are indisputably the legendary Kashmir sapphires.
+When you think of sapphires, the color blue likely comes to mind.
+Out of all sapphire hues, blue is the most iconic.
+But among all blue sapphires on Earth, the most prized and beautiful are indisputably the legendary Kashmir sapphires.

 Late 19th-century brooch set with three extremely rare natural Kashmir sapphires of impressive size and with a similar color and quality.

-Legend has it that at the dawn of time, this land was inhabited with giants.
-One day, the giants brazenly stole from the gods a piece of the velvety blue sky.
-Enraged, the gods turned the giants into mountains, the highest in the world.
-But in their haste, they forgot to reclaim their stolen possession.
-Thus were born the blue sapphires of Kashmir.
+Legend tells us that in ancient times, the land was inhabited by giants.
+One day, the giants stole a piece of the velvety blue sky from the gods.
+Enraged, the gods turned the giants into mountains—the highest in the world—but in their haste, they left behind the stolen sky, which became the blue sapphires of Kashmir.

-Zanskari traders, navigating the treacherous terrain, were first responsible for bringing the Kashmir sapphires to the attention of the outside world.
-Local villagers began trading Kashmir sapphires for consumer goods such as salt.
-Before long, Kashmir sapphires found their way to larger commercial centers where they were soon sought after for their inherent beauty and great value.
+Zanskari traders, braving the treacherous terrain, were the first to introduce Kashmir sapphires to the outside world.
+Local villagers traded these gems for goods such as salt.
+Before long, the sapphires reached larger commercial centers, where they were celebrated for their beauty and immense value.

 The Special Qualities of Kashmir Sapphires

 What made the Kashmir sapphires so desirable was their extraordinary vivid blue color—often called “cornflower blue”—a moderate purplish-blue, the finest of which is likened by those in India to the striking color of a peacock’s neck.
-What’s more, the deep blue color is highly saturated and uniform throughout the stones, and lacks the modifying colors of green and pink seen in many other blue sapphires.
-The color also remains consistent even under various lighting conditions.
+Moreover, the deep blue is highly saturated and uniform throughout the stones and lacks the modifying colors of green and pink in many other blue sapphires.
+Remarkably, the color remains consistent in different lighting conditions.

-When the maharaja of Kashmir heard about these special sapphires, he claimed his rightful ownership of the mines in 1882 and dispatched troops to guard them and prohibit dealing.
-The crystals were then worked in earnest from the original site, known as the “Old Mine,” with hand tools, much like “digging for potatoes.”
-It’s been said that some of the crystals were “as large as eggplants” or “bigger than a polo or croquet ball.”
-Ultimately, the most magnificent Kashmir sapphires were recovered during this period until the mines were eventually depleted in 1887.
+When the Maharaja of Kashmir learned of these exceptional sapphires, he claimed ownership of the mines in 1882, sending troops to guard them.
+The crystals were mined by hand, in a process compared to “digging for potatoes.”
+Some crystals were said to be “as large as eggplants” or “bigger than a croquet ball.”
+The finest Kashmir sapphires were unearthed during this period before the mines were depleted in 1887.

-The limited production of the Old Mine has resulted in only a small fraction of the world’s blue sapphire supply originating from Kashmir, making Kashmir sapphires the rarest blue sapphires available.
+The limited production from the Old Mine means that only a small fraction of the world’s blue sapphire supply comes from Kashmir, making these sapphires the rarest blue sapphires available.

-Surprisingly, there are not many notable Kashmir sapphires in the great treasuries of the world.
-Look for them today at such renowned jewelry houses as Cartier and Harry Winston, at the best jewelry auctions around the world, in private collections, and here at Jogani, where we’re honored to have a few spectacular Kashmir sapphires in our inventory.
+Surprisingly, few Kashmir sapphires are found in the great treasuries of the world.
+Today, you can find them at renowned jewelry houses such as Cartier and Harry Winston, at prestigious jewelry auctions, in private collections, and here at Jogani, where we are honored to have a few spectacular Kashmir sapphires in our inventory.
 They are truly some of the rarest and finest gemstones in the world.